presenta-software/doc-presenta-lib/docs/overview/README.md

 But differences are important.
 There's also a will to not lock-in too much, trying to allows customization and add-ons.

-The fine balance between sensible defaults and customization is the actual goal of the library.
+The fine balance between sensible defaults and customization is the actual goal of the library, which is still in progress.

 ## Principles